kcapretta/DateMate/README.md

 User can modify preferences:

 - Available for date
-— OR —
+OR...
 - Requesting date

 Vital:

 	-height requirements
 	-date of event
 	-what will be needed (type of attire)
 	-will costs of date be taken care of (dinner, tickets, formal wear, etc.)
   	-select dates available
  	 -type of events available for
 	-wedding
 	-family/friend parties
 	-holiday event
 	-work event
 	-formal/suit and tie
   	-available to date men, women, transgender, non-binary -make profile invisible when not requesting a date but are available as a +1, ability to turn “on” as needed